JLR: Statement on cyber incident | Automotive World

-Today we have informed colleagues, suppliers and partners that we have extended the current pause in production until Wednesday 1 October 2025, following the cyber incident.
-We have made this decision to give clarity for the coming week as we build the timeline for the phased restart of our operations and continue our investigation.
+As the controlled, phased restart of our operations continues, we are taking further steps towards our recovery and the return to manufacture of our world‑class vehicles.

+Today we are informing colleagues, retailers and suppliers that some sections of our manufacturing operations will resume in the coming days.

-Our teams continue to work around the clock alongside cybersecurity specialists, the NCSC and law enforcement to ensure we restart in a safe and secure manner.
+We continue to work around the clock alongside cybersecurity specialists, the UK Government’s NCSC and law enforcement to ensure our restart is done in a safe and secure manner.

-Our focus remains on supporting our customers, suppliers, colleagues, and our retailers, who remain open.
-We fully recognise this is a difficult time for all connected with JLR and we thank everyone for their continued support and patience.
+We would like to thank everyone connected with JLR for their continued patience, understanding and support.
+We know there is much more to do but the foundational work of our recovery is firmly underway, and we will continue to provide updates as we progress.

 SOURCE: JLR